advancedforms/advanced-forms/readme.txt

 = af/form/field_attributes =

-Filter the attributes on the field wrapper.
+Filter the attributes on field wrappers.
 Use to add classes, set an ID, or add new attributes.
 $attributes is an array of HTML attributes and their values.

 `